 Meet the veterinarians

-About Dr. Anika Zertuche
+About Dr. Anika Zertuche, ACPEV

 I grew up in a small town in Tennessee and often found my 6-year-old self in my zoo animal themed room surrounded by over 30 stuffed animal toys, a cat named Smokey, and a German Shepard named Starsky.
 My affinity for animals was so strong from an early age that my parents frequently asked me if I wanted to be a veterinarian when I grew up.
 For years the answer was “no”, and the reason I gave was that I didn’t want to see animals in pain or pass away.